Reinsurers mull response to growing competition

 There could be a wave of consolidations in the industry, particularly among smaller operators, Sugrue said.

-On Wednesday the chairman of insurance market Lloyds of London LOL.UL warned the rush of money into alternative insurance products could destabilize the industry, potentially leading to a new financial crisis.
+On Wednesday the chairman of insurance market Lloyds of London warned the rush of money into alternative insurance products could destabilise the industry, potentially leading to a new financial crisis.

 Lloyds boss John Nelson said the industry must avoid capital becoming detached from risk, a mistake which he said caused the banking industry’s “systemic problems” from 2007.